BNext-IQT/antivirals/README.rst

 * __main__.py: A command-line user interface.
 The "view" layer in MVC.
 * data.py: Maps from public datasets (eg. ZINC Clean Leads, Tox21) to the molecular database schema.
 * chem.py: The actual cheminformatics machine learning algorithms.
+* parser.py: A Cython-optimized SMILES language parser used by the cheminformatics algorithms.

 We are investigating how to deploy it at scale on Kubernetes.
 Help is needed!